 - Disk Type: Mechanical Hard Disk (HDD)

-Just in case you want to configure the server-side optimization, you can read through my powerful LEMP stack setup.
-This is the same LEMP setup I’m using for powering a $6 DigitBin server hosting 6M+ pageview/month.
+If you want to configure the server-side optimization, you can read through my powerful LEMP stack setup.
+This is the same LEMP setup I’m using for powering a $6 DigitBin server hosting 6M+ pageviews/month.

 Note: there are no gzip, compression, expiry headers, security, or any nginx snippets on this test server.
 I do have root access via SSH which makes things a lot easier.

 Test WordPress Setup

 I’ve made a regular WordPress installation without any performance optimization.
 You can read through this WordPress on Cloud setup guide, which has a few optimization steps, but I ignored them, which created this test rig.

 I’ve also installed the essential WP plugins and bloated them with the few most famous plugins to make the setup realistic.
 Here is the list of plugins running on this test site: